centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Comment

 In several situations, the user has to enter a comment in the Centreon interface.
-When he validates it, Centreon Engine emits a /comment/ event.
-This event differs between BBDO v2 and BBDO v3.
+When they validate it, Centreon Engine emits a **comment** event.
+This event is different in BBDO v2 and in BBDO v3.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">